litprog/litprog/lit_v3/11_overview.md

 LitProg directives are written using the comment syntax of the programming language declared for the block.
 In this case, the syntax of the block is `python`, so all lines which start with a `#` character are parsed in search of LitProg directives.
 In this case there is only one such line: `# def: slow_fib`.
 The text after the colon (`slow_fib`) is an identifier[^fnote_whitespace_in_directives], which places the block in the namespace of the current file.

+[^fnote_whitespace_in_directives]: Leading and trailing whitespace is stripped from directives.
+If you don't want this to happen, the value of a directive can be surrounded with `'` quotes or `"` double quotes.

 !!! aside "On Parsing Comments"

     It is often seen critically, to embed programming constructs inside comments and rightfully so.
 Considering the context of LitProg however, where programmers have Markdown available to them for documentation and don't need to resort as much to comments, I think this repurposing of the comment syntax is a reasonable compromise: